Creator: Jack Kirby

 - He Also Did: Kirby became an animator for Fleischer Studios in the late 1930's, but felt it was like working in a factory, so his tenure there was brief.

-- Self-Imposed Challenge: When he joined DC, he voluntarily took over Superman's Pal, Jimmy Olson, their worst performing title which was on the verge of being cancelled.
-He turned it into one of their best-sellers.
+- Self-Imposed Challenge: When he joined DC, he voluntarily took over Superman's Pal, Jimmy Olsen, their worst performing title which was on the verge of being cancelled, and supposedly promised he'd make it a best-seller.
+What is definitely true is that he took it over because it was the ONLY book without a set team, and he didn't want to kick anyone else off of their books.

 - Shout-Out: In the movie Crimson Tide, Submarine Executive Officer Hunter points out to a crew member on the boat that "anyone who reads comic books knows that the Kirby Silver Surfer is the only true Silver Surfer."